Conservation-focused Learning Forest opens at Singapore Botanic Gardens

 "This is NParks' version of Pokemon GO, with a purpose," said Mr Lee.
 "Real animals which you capture on your smartphone.
 And the data which you collect will help NParks to monitor animal populations and improve conservation and biodiversity."

 The Learning Forest can be accessed from Tyersall Avenue, near the Gardens' Swan Lake.
-Its opening hours are from 5am to midnight.
+Its opening hours are from 5am to midnight, except for the boardwalk and wetlands which are open from 7am to 7pm to avoid disturbing wildlife at night, NParks said.

 - CNA/cy